Time and Space Complexity Analysis Practical Guide

 Basic characteristics of Big O notation.

-Time complexity analysis in non-recursive algorithms.
+Analysis of time complexity in non-recursive algorithms.

-Methods for measuring the efficiency of data structure APIs (amortized analysis).
+Efficiency measurement methods of data structure APIs (amortized analysis).

 Inferring Solution Strategies from Complexity